Emeralds Battle Back Again to Stifle Indians

 NEXT GAME AT AVISTA STADIUM

-The Spokane Indians and Eugene Emeralds continue with game five of their six-game series tonight, with first pitch at 6:30 p.m.
-Right-handed pitcher Karl Kauffman will make his Spokane Indians debut as the starter Saturday.
-The former Michigan Wolverine will square off against Eugene's Conner Nurse.
-Gates open at 5:30 PM with first pitch at 6:30 PM.
+The Spokane Indians and Eugene Emeralds conclude their six-game series this evening, with first pitch at 5:09 p.m.
+Sunday's game will be an Opening Day rematch with Spokane's Helcris Olivarez back on the mound against Eugene's Caleb Kilian.
+Gates open at 4:00 PM.
 Tickets for all Spokane Indians home games are available to purchase online at SpokaneIndians.com.

 • Discuss this story on the High-A West League message board...